tallhamer/MapApp/README.md

 All of the visual settings for the 3D view can be customized from the **3D View Settings** tab.
 Surface colors, laser colors and the view port background color can all be set for the session (unfortunately they are not *"sticky"* right now).
-The laser projections colors linked across surfaces.
-The laser opacity is also customizable, however the laser opacity is tied to the surface opacity on which it is projected to avoid lasers projections from one surface that may be completely transparent from being seen on the opposite surface and being mistaken for the projections on that surface.
+The laser colors are linked across surfaces and can be customized.
+The laser opacity is also customizable, however, the laser opacity is tied to the surface opacity on which it is projected.
+This helps to avoid confusion by forcing the laser lines projected on an associated surface to fade away with that surface as its opacity is adjusted to a value of 0.

 <p align="center">
 <img src="images\example_save.bmp" width="300"/>